mafleming/HP71MultiMod/HEX/README.md

 number.

 Instructions for using the boot loader to update the emulator software can be found in the User Manual appendix.
+Files are

+- MMimagexxyy.hex     Entire PIC flash image for programming tool
+- MultiModxxyy.hex    ROM Emulator software image for bootloader

+where xx = major number and yy=minor number.